-The initial post-baccalaureate certification program at CMU is for those who already have a four-year non-teaching degree and would like to pursue a Michigan teaching certificate for the PK-12 setting.
-This is the same program followed by our traditional undergraduates, and all education courses are available only on campus in Mount Pleasant during the "traditional" class hours of a Monday-Friday schedule.
-Time required to complete the program is dependent upon an individual's goal, but will rarely be less than two years for secondary and can exceed four years for elementary, depending on your undergraduate programs, and the your choice of teachable specializations (major and minor) coursework still needed.
-It will also depend on the number of courses you would be taking per semester.
+The initial post-baccalaureate certification program at CMU is for those who already have a four-year non-teaching degree from an accredited institution and would like to pursue a Michigan teaching certificate for the PK-12 setting.
+This is the same program followed by our traditional undergraduates, and all professional education sequence courses are available only on campus in Mount Pleasant during the "traditional" class hours of a Monday-Friday schedule.
+The time required to complete the program is dependent upon an individual's goal, your undergraduate program, and your choice of teachable specializations (major and/or minor).
+The Center for Student Services will assist in determining the length of program and timeline.

-- Professional Education Requirements: These are the professional education sequence classes and the Student Teaching experience.
+Professional Education Requirements: These are the professional education sequence courses and the Student Teaching experience.

-If you are interested in additional information, please review the Admission Checklist and Criteria specifically for a Post-Baccalaureate student, which outlines the requirements needed in order to be admitted into the Teacher Education program once you have been accepted to CMU.
-You must have an appointment (by phone or in person) with our Academic Advisor prior to applying for the program.
+If you are interested in additional information, please review the Admission Checklist and Criteria specifically for admission to teacher education for a Post-Baccalaureate, which outlines the requirements needed in order to be admitted into the teacher education program.
+You must have an appointment (by phone or in person) with our academic advisor prior to applying for the teacher education program.

-After reviewing the information, if you feel our program is for you, you may either call 989-774-1992 and request an appointment with the Post-Baccalaureate Program Advisor, or complete and fax the Post-Baccalaureate Certification Inquiry Form.
+After reviewing the information, if you feel our program is for you, you may submit the Post-Baccalaureate Certification Inquiry Form.
+Please allow 30 days (after all transcripts are received) for processing and evaluations to be completed.
 You will be contacted to set up the advising appointment.